mlabs-haskell/lambda-buffers-for-cardano/README.md

 Note the [api/build.nix](api/build.nix) file which is where the build recipes are specified for the .lbf schemas.

-You can simply inspect the packages created by these build recipes with Nix:
+You can simply inspect the packages created by these build recipes with Nix.
+For example, to inspect the Haskell package created by the aforementioned build recipe, you can execute the following.

 ```shell
 $ nix build .#lbf-demo-plutus-api-haskell